credativ/plutono/docs/sources/administration/configuration.md

 ### url

-URL where Grafana sends PUT request with images.
+URL where Plutono sends PUT request with images.

 ### username